 - No marketing plan.
 “Build it and they will come” is the worst business strategy ever.
-At the very least, you need a solid website and coherent set of graphics for your business.
-Add to that signage on your business and vehicles, some online advertising and perhaps print, radio or television advertising.
+At the very least, you need a solid website and a coherent set of graphics for your business.
+Add to that signage on your business and vehicles, some online advertising, and perhaps print, radio, or television advertising.
 Without a solid plan, you are doomed to failure.
 Work with professionals for this, as they are many aspects of marketing have emerged in the past 5-10 years that can be game changers for companies.

 - Lack of effort.
 I find myself working many Saturdays, and almost without exception, I see three other cars in an otherwise empty parking lot: the owners of the three businesses adjacent to mine.
 They are there because they love what they do, but they also know that being successful at business requires working harder and smarter than your competitors.
 If you don’t want to work night and day, work for someone else.
 It’s much easier!

 We always tell new clients that if we had everything figured out we’d be sipping margaritas on our yacht.
 We don’t.
 We do know, however, that business success is tough, though not unattainable.
 Hard work, good ideas, solid planning and a bit of luck are all part of the equation.